-Before visiting a new country, a great way to get excited for your forthcoming trip is to watch some movies set in the country you are going to.
+Before visiting a new country, a great way to get excited about your forthcoming trip is to watch some movies set in the country you are going to.
 And Ireland is no exception.
-There are a huge array of Irish films and in this post we are haring with you the best movies set in Ireland to watch before you visit.
+There are a huge array of Irish films and in this post, we are sharing with you the best movies set in Ireland to watch before you visit.
 These are some of the best films set in Ireland to watch, even if you aren’t going to Ireland!

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.

 From love stories set in Ireland to movies based on fiction books set in Ireland, getting ready to visit Ireland has never been easier from the comfort of your own living room.
 Watching a film based in a country you are about to visit can be a great way to build excitement for your forthcoming trip.

 With this list of some of the best movies set in Ireland, you will soon be eager to jump on that plane bound for the Emerald Isle.
 Let’s dive in to find out our choice of best films set in Ireland that you need to watch before you go!

 Best movies set in Ireland to watch before you go

 This 1952 classic starring John Wayne and Maureen O’Hara sees a Pittsburgh Irish-American, Sean, travel to his birthplace to purchase his family’s former farm.
 He falls in love with a beautiful red-haired woman, Mary Kate, whose brother is set against their union.
 The film follows the story of their love and the trials and tribulations of their relationship with the meddling of her brother.
 Enjoy scenes of the lush green landscape of Ireland.